 Hand copying the Bible is an extremely effective method of meditating in Scripture.
 Christian meditation isn't about emptying your mind but filling your mind with God's truth.
 Do you know that God commanded the kings of Israel to hand copy the Bible?
 You are benefited seven ways when you do the same.
 See the list of articles below.

 You Will Learn God's Word

 By copying the Bible by hand, you use more of your brain than by reading alone.
 Think about it.
 To copy a verse, you first read a phrase, store it in your memory, and then write it down using your eye-hand coordination.
 This forces you to meditate on every word you write, slows your brain down, causes you to concentrate, and gives God time to speak between the lines.

 You Will Calm Your Mind

-Unless properly tended, our minds tend to become undisciplined weed patches of overgrown thoughts.
-By copying Scripture, we still our minds and root out worldly thoughts by replacing them with the Bible's truth.
+Our minds can become undisciplined weed patches of overgrown thoughts.
+By copying Scripture, we still our minds and root out worldly thoughts and replace them with the Bible's truth.
 This is the process of renewing our minds, the key to spiritual transformation.

 You Will Improve Your Mind

 A still, calm Scripture-based mind prays, concentrates, studies, and learns better.
 It is more patient and kind.
 By silencing the "static" of thoughts in an undisciplined mind, we put ourselves in a position to hear from God, mature in Christ, and learn anything better.